JoshThorntonDev/SDO-A2/README.md

 The DocDB cluster supports multiple instances through the db_instance_count variable, which by default is set to 1.
 The class of the instances can also be defined using db_instance_size.
 The use of variables makes it easier to make modifications to the database without having to edit the code.

+#### Load Balancer (Balancer, Listener and Target Group)
+The load balancer is responsible for routing HTTP traffic to the specified port on the EC2 instance.
+In this case, port 5000.
+The listener listens on port 80 (HTTP), and forwards requests to the target group.
+The target group then sends the requests to port 5000 on the EC2 instance through the target group attachment.

+The load balancer has a security group that only permits internet-based traffic on port 80.

 ###### This project is licensed under the MIT Open Source License